 Not sure what type of bulb to use in your fixture?
-The big decision: LED versus halogen or incandescent versus compact fluorescent.
+The big decision: LED versus halogen GU10 base or incandescent versus compact fluorescent.
 There are so many choices when it comes to selecting the proper crystal chandelier light bulb.
 We will discuss how to buy crystal chandelier bulbs.

 With a variety of light bulbs available to choose from these days, it can be rather confusing.
 Is energy efficient the best choice?
 What is an LED replacement bulb?
 What is a watt versus a lumen?
 What is the difference between a daylight bulb and a bright light bulb?
 How do I know if I should use an LED, halogen, incandescent or compact fluorescent bulb?
 The list of questions can go on forever.
 Lastly, learn about our crystal chandeliers and the impact the right bulb has on them.

 Our chandelier bulbs blog series will give you the pros and cons of the various types of bulbs.
 Furthermore, we will explain how to choose the right one to make your crystal chandelier dazzle.

 Today’s blog is a general information blog.
 We are briefly highlighting the basic type of bulbs that are suitable for crystal chandeliers, ceiling lights and wall sconces.
 Refer to our article the Ultimate Crystal Chandelier Guide for more information about crystal lighting.

 DIFFERENT LIGHT BULBS

 There are a lot of different light bulbs.
-Choosing the correct lighting will affect the atmosphere and ambiance of a room.
+Choosing the correct lighting will affect the atmosphere and ambience of a room.
 Selecting the right light bulb for your fixture is the best way to achieve the desired effect of your room.
 Again, it’s form and function.
 What are the needs of the space?
 What will give my crystal chandelier brilliance?

 Depending on the style, our tradition style chandeliers, wall sconces and ceiling lights use incandescent chandelier bulbs or medium base.
 The majority of our fixtures are LED replacement bulb compatible.